So how’d it go? I got rid of 465 things in total and it was a really positive experience. In fact, I feel like I could carry on for another 30 days!

 Decluttering isn’t supposed to add more stress to your already busy life.
 It should alleviate your stress, and ultimately boost both your clarity and comfort.

 Pick some easy wins to start your decluttering challenge.

-If you’re thinking “good gosh, where do I take 465 items from?!” – stop right now and take a step back.
-You’re only looking for one item on Day 1, two on Day 2 etc. So just start with that one thing on day one.
+If you’re saying “good gosh, where do I take 465 items from?!” – stop right now and take a step back.
+Remember you’re only looking for one item on Day 1, two on Day 2 etc. So just start with that one thing on day one.